puybr/terraform-aws-ecs-cicd/README.md

 ### How to setup:
 - Create the Terraform IAM user and generate the CLI access keys
+- Apply the required permissions to the user
 - Install and configure the AWS CLI:
    - See the how-to guide [here](./fargate/README.md)
 - Configure the [Codestar Connection](https://docs.aws.amazon.com/codepipeline/latest/userguide/connections-github.html) in the AWS console